-In order to incentivise employee engagement on ESG issues, all employees are obliged to set ESG targets and objectives, aligned to our ESG strategy and the assets we manage, forming part of our annual Employee Objectives Setting Programme.
+In order to incentivise employee engagement on ESG issues, all employees, including board members, are obliged to set ESG targets and objectives, aligned to our ESG strategy and the assets we manage, forming part of our annual Employee Objectives Setting Programme.
 Employees are then encouraged to meet with their line manager to update on progress regularly throughout the year.
+This engagement and embedding of RI is implemented top-down and supported by the incentivised remuneration based on ESG performance.